 Dual-swath Ka-band radar interferometry system.

-Characteristics of the KaRIn instrument
+KaRIn instrument features

 - Carrier frequency: 35.75 GHz